How 2 Seahawks went from undrafted rookie free agents to scoring jaw-dropping preseason TD

 What no one disputed is his college production.

-Ahlers threw for 97 touchdowns in four years at ECU, located in the same city in which he grew up — Greenville, North Carolina — and ranks seventh all-time among all NCAA players in total yards with 15,071 (13,927 passing, 1,446 rushing)
+Ahlers threw for 97 touchdowns in four years at ECU, located in the same city in which he grew up — Greenville, N.C. — and ranks seventh all-time among all NCAA players in total yards with 15,071 (13,927 passing, 1,446 rushing).

 Along the way, his mobility and being left-handed have invited comparisons to Tim Tebow — a few “Te-bow” chants erupted Thursday night after his TD.